prameya/webdora-d8/README.md

 ## Quick start

 The fastest way to get started is to clone this repository and use composer to build your app.
-Let's clone:
+Let's clone!

 ```sh
 git clone git@github.com:prameya/webdora-d8.git
 ```

 Next you will initialize and install the application using composer.
-Run the steps below to create your project files and make sure everything is "synced and linked"!
+Run the steps below to create your project files and make sure everything is synced and linked.

 ```sh
 composer create-project